 Communication is Key

 The person that’s going to be able to guide you best on what’s required before and during the day is the body painter that’s doing the piece.
-They may want you to shave or wax areas a certain amount of time before the painting day.
-They might what you to come with basic beauty makeup or hair done, or maybe they’re going to do it themselves or have hired someone to do it.

 The Days Before Painting